shiryel/shiryel/README.md

 ---

-:pill: Now, you have 2 choices, you can take the blue pill and leave or take the red pill and see some of my ~~failures~~ projects :joy_cat:
+:pill: Now, you have 2 choices, you can take the blue pill and leave or take the red pill and see some of my projects :joy_cat:

 ### :unlock: Open projects
 Name | Description | Status | [Zelda](https://youtu.be/4r9S2yEiuME)